Best Hand Pruners / Pruning Shears: Guide & Recommendations

 - Anvil Pruners.
 These have a one straight blade that cuts as it closes onto a flat edge (or ‘anvil’) – giving an action similar to a knife on a chopping board.
 They are usually slightly bulkier than bypass pruners which can make them tricky to get into tight areas.
 Because the blade often crushes stems when cutting (unless the blade is extremely sharp), these are best used on dead wood, rather than live plants.

 - Ratchet Pruners.
-These are really a type of anvil pruner, but with a clever extra mechanism to make light work of tough cuts.
+These have a clever extra mechanism to make light work of tough cuts.
 As you squeeze ratcheting pruning shears, they latch so you can release and squeeze again, performing the cut in easy steps rather than one go.
-Particularly good for those with less strength in their wrist, or for cutting thicker stems that regular shears cannot handle.
+It’s particularly good for those with less strength in their wrist, or for cutting thicker stems that regular shears cannot handle.

-We recommend bypass pruners, rather than anvil or ratchet pruners, as these give the cleanest cut and are easiest to use.
+We recommend bypass pruners, rather than anvil or ratchet pruners, as these generally give the cleanest cut, are easiest to use, are more likely to have replacement parts, and are good for a range of pruning tasks.

 2. Availability of Replacement Parts